AntonovAlexander/activecore/README.md

-ActiveCore is a temporary working name for "Micro-Language IP"(MLIP)-enabled framework prototype and may change in the future.
+# ActiveCore

+### Project description

+ActiveCore is a framework that demonstrates hardware designing concept based on "Micro-Language IP" (MLIP) cores.

+MLIP core is a hardware generator that exposes selective functions of behavior and/or microarchitecture for design-time programming and generates hardware implemenations according to certain microarchitectural template.

-Full description of the project is available in my PhD thesis "Methods and Tools for Computer-Aided Synthesis of Processors Based on Microarchitectural Programmable Hardware Generators"
+Full description of the concept and preliminary version of the project (based on C++/Tcl) is given in my PhD thesis:

+* A. Antonov, “Methods and Tools for Computer-Aided Synthesis of Processors Based on Microarchitectural Programmable Hardware Generators,” Ph.D dissertation, ITMO University, Saint-Petersburg, 28.12.2018.

 Thesis web page: http://fppo.ifmo.ru/dissertation/?number=63419

+### Project structure

-Current version of project is implemented as Kotlin libraries and built using IntelliJ IDEA in the following order:
+Current version of project is implemented as several Kotlin libraries that are separately built using IntelliJ IDEA in the following order:

-* hwast - AST constructor for behavioural HW specifications
+* hwast - AST constructor for behavioral HW specifications

-* rtl - RTL generator
+* rtl - MLIP core for behavioral RTL generation

-* cyclix - cyclic processors generator for RTL and HLS flows
+* cyclix - MLIP core for cycle-oriented processing hardware targeting RTL and HLS flows

-* pipex - pipelined structures generator
+* pipex - MLIP core for pipelined structures generation

 * core generators

 The following demo designs for FPGA are available:

-* pss_memsplit - minimalistic uC with one RISC-V core
+* pss_memsplit - minimalistic uC with one RISC-V core (located at /designs/rtl/pss_memsplit)

-* mpss - SoC with multiple RISC-V cores and xbar
+* mpss - SoC with multiple RISC-V cores and xbar (located at /designs/rtl/mpss)

 Pipex MLIP functionality is demonstrated via 6 RISC-V (RV32I) CPU designs with variable-length pipelines (riscv_1stage-riscv_6stage).
 RISC-V CPU core generator is located at /designs/activecore/riscv_pipex.
-Preliminary build of core and software is required.
-Demo projects use UART-controllable master for reset and initialization (tests for pss_memsplit are launched by /designs/rtl/pss_memsplit/sw/benchmarks/hw_test.py).
+Preliminary build of the core and software is required.
+Demo projects use UART-controllable bus master for reset and initialization (tests for pss_memsplit are launched by /designs/rtl/pss_memsplit/sw/benchmarks/hw_test.py).

 For questions, please contact antonov.alex.alex@gmail.com